mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Indicates the type of parquets modifying the [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk').
+Indicates the type of parquets modifying the [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel').

 <a name='P-ParquetClassLibrary-Maps-ChunkDetail-ModifierTopography'></a>
 ### ModifierTopography `property`

 ##### Summary

-Indicates a modifier on the [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk') of parquets.
+Indicates a modifier on the [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel') of parquets.

 <a name='M-ParquetClassLibrary-Maps-ChunkDetail-Clone'></a>
 ### Clone() `method`